Introduction

 - Cost.

-It’s worth noting, however, that per the 2021 final rule, eligible rehab therapists will only be scored in two categories in 2021: Quality and Improvement Activities.
-At the end of each calendar year, eligible providers submit their relevant data to CMS and receive a MIPS score—ranging from 0–100 points—before the start of the payment year.
-That score determines the capped adjustment (either positive or negative) the clinician receives from Medicare two years later.
-For example, a provider’s 2021 score will affect his or her 2023 adjustment.
+So, at the end of each performance year, eligible providers submit their relevant data to CMS and receive a MIPS score—ranging from 0–100 points—before the start of the payment year.
+That score determines the capped payment adjustment (either positive or negative) the clinician receives from Medicare two years later.
+For example, a provider’s 2024 score will affect their 2026 payments.

 A Brief History of MIPS